-In preparation for the 2018 nesting season at D Street Fill, San Diego Unified Port District (Port) and U.S. Fish and Wildlife Service (USFWS) staff and contractors applied herbicide to invasive plant species; and in late March, USFWS staff completed mechanical grading of the site to reduce vegetation and enhance it for use by least terns and snowy plovers.
-Biological monitors under contract with the Port manually removed non-native invasive plants from the site, pruned back vegetation to reduce cover and potential raptor perches, surveyed the grid system, and placed decoys and ceramic tiles for chick shelters.
+In preparation for the 2019 nesting season at D Street Fill, San Diego Unified Port District (Port) and U.S. Fish and Wildlife Service (USFWS) staff and contractors applied herbicide to invasive plant species; and in late March, Port staff completed mechanical grading of the site to reduce vegetation and enhance it for use by least terns and snowy plovers.
 Predator management was conducted by personnel of US Department of Agriculture, Wildlife Services, and is to be reported separately.
-Monitoring was conducted from mid-March through early August one to three days per week.
+Monitoring was conducted from mid-March through August one to three days per week.

-Least terns were first observed at the D Street Fill on 17 April 2018.
-They were observed each visit after that through 23 July.
-At least 109 nests were initiated by 94 to 100 estimated pairs between 8 May and 3 July.
-The maximum number of concurrently active nests and broods was 93 nests with one brood of chicks on 29 May.
-At least nine nests were suspected to have resulted from renesting by pairs that lost earlier clutches.
+Least terns were first observed at the D Street Fill on 10 April 2019.
+They were observed again on 24 April and each visit after that through 17 August.
+At least 104 nests were initiated by 55 to 72 estimated pairs between 1 May and 13 July.
+Average clutch size was 1.24 eggs per nest.
+The maximum number of concurrently active nests and broods was 51 nests and four broods of chicks on 2 July.
+At least 32 nests were suspected to have resulted from renesting by pairs that lost earlier clutches.

-At least 155 chicks from 85 nests hatched successfully.
-It is estimated that only 12 to 15 chicks reached fledgling age and survived to fledge from the site.
-Twelve nests with 14 eggs were abandoned preterm, and eight eggs failed to hatch and were abandoned after the other egg in each clutch hatched successfully.
-Four eggs from two nests died while hatching.
-At least 10 nests with 13 eggs were depredated by northern harrier, common raven, coyote, and additional abandoned eggs were scavenged by harriers.
-The outcome of two nests with four eggs were uncertain, but lack of evidence of hatching or chick presence indicates probable depredation.
+At least 59 chicks from 45 nests hatched successfully.
+It is estimated that only 12 chicks reached fledgling age and survived to fledge from the site.
+Forty-five nests with 50 eggs were abandoned pre-term, two nests with three eggs were non-viable and abandoned after prolonged incubation, and two eggs from two nests failed to hatch and were abandoned after the other egg in each clutch hatched successfully.
+At least four nests with four eggs were depredated with northern harrier suspected of being responsible.
+Additional abandoned eggs appeared to have been scavenged by harrier.
+The outcomes of nine nests with 11 eggs were uncertain, but lack of evidence of hatching or chick presence indicates probable depredation.

-Forty-five chicks were found dead with no obvious causes of mortality.
-The carcass of one additional chick was found being scavenged by ants but it was not possible to determine whether the ants had contributed to cause of death or not.
-A gull-billed tern was observed carrying prey that was suspected to be a tern chick.
-The band of one chick was recovered in necropsy of a great blue heron at Naval Amphibious Base Delta Beach North.
-The remains of one depredated chick suggested a harrier as responsible.
-One large chick/fledgling and two fledglings were observed being taken by a northern harrier.
-The remains of one additional depredated fledgling suggested harrier as responsible, and depredated remains of another was suspected to be from either harrier or great blue heron.
-Feathers of one adult suggested possible raptor predation.
+Sixteen chicks were found dead with no obvious causes of mortality.
+One chick was depredated by ants and the remains of one depredated fledgling suggested peregrine falcon as responsible.
+A peregrine was observed leaving the site with prey that appeared to be an adult least tern, but the monitor could not rule out the possibility that it could have been a small shorebird instead.
+Scattered feathers of another adult least tern suggested possible raptor predation.
 No other definitive evidence of chick depredation was found, but lack of observations, recaptures, fledglings, and attentive adults indicates that others were likely preyed on.
-The disappearance of up to 86 to 90 chicks coincided with documented depredation and/or daily disturbances to the colony by northern harrier and gull-billed tern, and visits by coyote, red-tailed hawk, peregrine falcon, American kestrel, and American crow.
-Other potential predator species observed in the area included ant species, great blue heron, Cooper's hawk, gulls, common raven, European starling, western meadowlark, opossum, rats, California ground squirrel, feral cat, and striped skunk.
+The disappearance of up to 29 chicks coincided with documented depredation and/or daily disturbances to the colony by northern harrier and gull-billed tern, and visits by Cooper's hawk, red-tailed hawk, peregrine falcon, American kestrel, and American crow.
+Other potential predator species observed in the area included ant species, great blue heron, gulls, common raven, European starling, western meadowlark, opossum, rats, California ground squirrel, coyote, feral cat, and striped skunk.